The Shepherd of the Hills (1941 film): Production

+Critical assessment

+Literary critic Kingsley Canham reports that The Shepherd of the Hills is considered the best of the director's "mountain feud" films dealing with inter-family conflicts in rural settings.
+The movie is the first of Hathaway's six pictures to star John Wayne.

 Differences from the novel

 Only a few plot elements and characters from the novel are used in the 1941 film, and those are depicted differently, so it is basically a different story.

 While the novel interposed fiction with portrayals of actual persons residing in the Missouri Ozarks, in the early Branson area, the film departed markedly from the book's presentations.
 Old Matt, a patriarch, mill owner and influential person within the community, is presented in the film as a doddering fool, henpecked by his wife, Aunt Mollie.
 In the novel she's a nurturing, kindly, loyal wife and friend, but in this film she is a shrill, nasty moonshiner.
 The "Shepherd" of the title, a cultured, sympathetic visitor from Chicago who contributes positively to the society he's visiting, in this film is an aging ex-convict.
-In total odds with the book, he is here Young Matt's (John Wayne's) messianic father, with a shootout perpetrated by "Big John."
+In total odds with the book, he is here Young Matt's (John Wayne's) messianic father, with a shootout perpetrated by "Big John".
 Other characters differ as markedly from Wright's novel.